sesmi123/sesmi123/README.md

   />
 </p>

-## 🚀 Ex-Senior Software Engineer at Siemens Healthineers | BTech at NIT Calicut
+### 🚀 Ex-Senior Software Engineer at Siemens Healthineers | BTech at NIT Calicut

+## ✨ About me
+I am a Software Engineer with 4+ years of industry experience at Siemens Healthineers, where I worked on building scalable, high-performance, and cloud-native systems in the healthcare domain.
+My work spans distributed backend systems, MLOps platforms, and developer tooling, with a strong focus on reliability, performance, and real-world impact.

+I am currently pursuing a Master’s in Computer Science at Northeastern University, specializing in Distributed and Scalable Systems.
+I enjoy working close to system internals, understanding how things work under the hood, and building platforms that scale reliably.

-🧠 Areas of Interest
+## 🧠 Areas of Interest

 - Distributed & Scalable Systems
 - Cloud‑Native Architecture (Kubernetes, Docker, GitOps)